Change is Coming.

 Who represents the Kingston Independent Residents Group at Kingston Council?

 Independents are the official opposition on Kingston Council.
 James Giles and Yvonne Tracey represent the Kingston Independent Residents Group, being elected in the Green Lane and St James Ward (New Malden) in 2022.
 Jamal Chohan, representing Tudor Ward, became an Independent in 2023.
-They make up three of the five opposition Councillors on Kingston Council.
+Kamala Kugan, representing Coombe Vale Ward, joined the Independents in 2024.
+They make up four of the six opposition Councillors on Kingston Council.
 If you would like their help with any local issues, please don’t hesitate to contact our office via Cllr Giles: james.giles@kingston.gov.uk or 020 8050 5102.

 What does a Kingston Councillor do?